|

 How do I become CIMP certified?

-To earn CIMP designation you must submit CIMP Application and successfully complete five courses in accordance with the requirements of one of CIMP tracks.
+To earn CIMP designation you must successfully complete five courses in accordance with the requirements of one of CIMP tracks.

 How do I successfully complete a course?